wjin0352/mymetisd3/class05/README.md

   <img src="images/step-7.png">

-## Thoughts for Wednesday
+## Thoughts for Next Week

-Based on some of our talks about what to do with complex forms on the web -- particularly on small devices -- here are some examples that use layering, which *can* work well on tiny devices.
-(Check out both on mobile and desktop.)
+#### Mobile
+Designing a visualization that works for both mobile and desktop is hard.
+Take a look at these examples that I think do a great job. *Note how to view on Mobile with Chrome developer tools*

   - [A 3-D View of a Chart That Predicts The Economic Future: The Yield Curve](http://www.nytimes.com/interactive/2015/03/19/upshot/3d-yield-curve-economic-growth.html)
   - [The Facebook Offering: How It Compares](http://www.nytimes.com/interactive/2012/05/17/business/dealbook/how-the-facebook-offering-compares.html)
   - [Fewer Helmets, More Deaths](http://www.nytimes.com/interactive/2014/03/31/science/motorcycle-helmet-laws.html)
   - [The Tenure Pipeline at Harvard Business School](http://www.nytimes.com/2013/09/08/education/harvard-case-study-gender-equity.html?ref=education)

+#### Next Level Stuff
 Read through [this code](https://bl.ocks.org/mbostock/34f08d5e11952a80609169b7917d4172) and try to understand what each piece does.
+It's not a simple visualization, so try to get it running locally and try commenting out section to see what it does.